FruitPunchMisbah/sonic-game/README.md

-# 🌀 Sonic Game Demo with Kaplay
+# 🌀 Game based on Sonic with Kaplay

 A simple **Sonic-inspired web-based game** built using **Kaplay** and **JavaScript**, powered by **Vite**.
 This project is a demonstration of using custom assets to build a basic game in the browser.